OlegDzhuraev/Tags/README.md

 - Uses enum instead of strings.
 - Can be used to code gameplay behaviour.
 - Tags can be stacked.
+- When used in gameplay code, reduces its coupling, since classes now can don't know about each other, if their code referenced on tags instead another class.
+But the desicion is yours: is it good or bad. :)

 ## How to install
 You can install Tags via Unity Package Manager as a git package from Github repository: